englekk/handbook-docs/Fuse/08 - Navigation.md

 </DockPanel>
 ```

-`Navigation="myNav"` establishes the navigation context for this node and its descendents.
-It can be placed on any node, and overriden on the children.
+`Navigation="myNav"` establishes the navigation context for this node and its descendants.
+It can be placed on any node, and overridden on the children.
 Any binding, gesture, or otherwise that refers to a navigation will now refer to this one.

 To show the title of the page we use the `{Page title}` binding: